Snowmass 2021 whitepaper: Proton structure at the precision frontier: Computing needs and computing tools

 First and foremost, \xfitter provides a flexible open-source framework for performing PDF fits to data. \xfitter can also automatically generate comparison plots of data vs.\ theory.
 There are a variety of options for the definition of the $\chi^2$ function and the treatment of experimental uncertainties.
 Examples are presented in Ref.~\cite{Alekhin:2014irh}.

 \xfitter is able to perform PDF profiling and reweighting studies.
 The reweighting method allows \xfitter to update the probability distribution of a PDF uncertainty set to reflect the influence of new data.
-For the PDF profiling, \xfitter compares data and MC predictions based on the $\chi^2$-minimization, and then constrains the individual PDF eigenvector sets taking into account the data uncertainties.
-For example, it has been found that the forward-backward asymmetry in neutral current Drell-Yan production provides powerful constraints the valence quark PDFs, and this in turn can impact both SM and BSM physics~\cite{Abdolmaleki:2019qmq}.
+For PDF profiling, \xfitter compares data and MC predictions based on the $\chi^2$-minimization and then constrains the individual PDF eigenvector sets taking into account the data uncertainties.
+We note that the reduction in the PDF uncertainty with both methods depends on the tolerance convention \cite[Sec.
+4L in][]{Kovarik:2019xvh}, which must be consistent with that adopted in the profiled PDF ensemble.
+Default profiling in \xfitter assumes a constant $\Delta \chi^2=1$ tolerance, consistently with HERAPDF/ATLASPDF ensembles and not with CT or MSHT ones.
+For the latter, Hessian profiling can be consistently performed by the \texttt{ePump} package \cite{Schmidt:2018hvu,Hou:2019gfw}, which implements both global and dynamic tolerance prescriptions.
+Profiling with too aggressive tolerance generally overestimates the constraints from the profiled experiment on a global PDF set, as demonstrated on the example of profiling ATLAS 7 TeV $W,Z$ production measurements in Appendix F of \cite{Hou:2019efy}.

-The package can also be used to study the impact of new precise measurements from hadron colliders, and also assess the impact of future colliders.
-A typical study might be to use pseudo-data from a proposed experiment (e.g. LHeC or EIC) to constrain the relative uncertainty on the underlying PDFs.
-For example, Ref.~\cite{Abdolmaleki:2019acd} used LHeC pseudo-data to constrain the strange PDF with charged-current DIS charm production data.
+The \xfitter package can quantify the impact of both existing and future colliders, in the latter case by fitting or profiling pseudodata for a proposed experiment (e.g. the LHeC or EIC).
+For example, Ref.~\cite{Abdolmaleki:2019acd} used charged-current DIS charm production pseudodata for the LHeC to constrain the strange PDF.
 Additionally, it has been shown that measurements of lepton angular distributions can be used to improve the accuracy of theoretical predictions for Higgs boson production cross sections at the LHC~\cite{Amoroso:2020fjw}.
 The high-statistics determinations of the longitudinally polarized angular coefficient at the LHC Run III and high-luminosity HL-LHC improve the PDF systematic uncertainties of the Higgs boson cross section predictions by 50\% over a broad range of Higgs boson rapidities.
-Moreover, the complementarity of the lepton-charge and forward-backward asymmetries in DY processes has been studied and the impact in reducing PDF uncertainties in observables relevant to both SM and BSM physics has been assessed~\cite{Fiaschi:2021okg}.
+Moreover, the complementarity of the lepton-charge and forward-backward asymmetries in DY processes has been studied, and the impact in reducing PDF uncertainties in observables relevant to both SM and BSM physics has been assessed~\cite{Fiaschi:2021okg}.